Introduction to the Game of Nobles & Glory

 What follows is the full introduction from the official rulebook.
 It offers a detailed preview at the world behind the game.

-This isn’t just a battle of cards; it’s a journey through the layered realities of medieval life, where noble ambition and commoner struggle intersect.
-From the triumphs and betrayals of the Royal Court to the shifting alliances and silent pressures of the guilds and clergy, Nobles & Glory reflects the challenges faced by rulers trying to build lasting legacies in a turbulent world.
+Nobles & Glory celebrates the complexities of medieval life, where rulers balanced war, religion, commerce, and culture amidst shifting power dynamics.
+Through strategic card play, tense actions, and turn-based structure, every decision carries weight.
+This is not merely a card battle; it’s a journey into the layered realities of medieval society, where noble ambition intersects with commoner struggles.
+From triumphs and betrayals in the Royal Court to the alliances and pressures of guilds and clergy, Nobles & Glory captures the challenges of building a lasting legacy in a turbulent world.

 The Thematic Suits